Recoskie/Fl64/README.md

 The library is designed to work closely with the float number format without reducing performance, for algorithms that may benefit from this library.

 Warning library is still in beta.
+Warning the methods in this readme  are now outdated.
+This readme will be updated soon to reflect the new methods and data types.

 ------------------------------------------------------------------------------
 ## CErr( f );